PavelCheloveckov/QuantoEngine/README.md

 ---

 ## License / Disclaimer
 - All demos and code snippets are provided for **educational and showcase purposes only**.
 - Source code is proprietary; no redistribution or modification of full engine code is permitted.
-- By exploring this repository, you acknowledge that all projects are works in progress.
+- By exploring this repository, you acknowledge that all projects are works in progress.</s>